-Condition assessment is not performed on individual reticulation assets; reticulation systems as a whole are audited.
+Condition assessment is not performed on individual reticulation assets; reticulation systems as a whole and electrical / control mechanisms are audited.
 The audits look at the conditions of the sites and items that need replacement or repair are identified.
-Our network is comparatively young so condition is not yet a big issue.
+Pumps are scheduled to be replaced at the end of their standard life assessment.
+Most of our network is comparatively young so condition is not yet a big issue.
 Once critical assets are defined, these will be assessed for condition, especially those assets which are approaching the end of their theoretical useful life.
 We are also looking at ways to make better use of current information that is gathered but not stored in the asset register.